RemaAlthagafi/diabetes-prediction/README.md

 ## Project Overview

 This project focuses on analyzing, visualizing, and predicting diabetes risk using patient data.
-We built a **Logistic Regression** model and evaluated its performance using the **F1 score**.
-However, the primary emphasis of the project was on **data preprocessing** rather than on machine learning modeling.
+We built a **Logistic Regression** model and evaluated its performance using the **F1 score**. ---

----

 ## Dataset:
 The dataset used for this project is available on Kaggle.
 You can access it using the following link: